AngjelSpasovski/projects-hub/docs/tasks/NEW_PROJECTS_BACKLOG.md

 Duplicate ideas are consolidated. `To-Do List` appears once, and `Find the Word` must be differentiated from Hang Man before implementation.

+Current release status: the planned mini project list is complete.
+Remaining ideas are deferred because they risk duplicating existing projects or require a deliberately separate backend phase.

 ## Recommended Build Order

 Use this order for a stable pace: small, well-scoped projects first; richer interaction projects after the utility baseline is consistent; large migrations only after the smaller backlog stays green.